 We're here to save you money and time too!
 Use our mortgage finder below then call our qualified advisers for a more personalised search of the market and advice.
 We’ll make sure you qualify for any deal before you apply.
 Not only that, you'll get expert support throughout the whole mortgage process.

 When compiling our best buy tables we compare the best mortgage rates from across the UK market, including deals that are exclusive to us.
 It's important to remember that the best mortgage deals are not necessarily about getting the lowest mortgage rate possible, you also need to take into account all the fees and charges associated in setting up your new mortgage deal.

 By choosing L&C to find your next mortgage deal our advisers will research the market for you, looking at criteria, set up fees and the rate to help you compare the best mortgage deal for your circumstances, saving you time and effort.
-Our best buy tables above show you the mortgage deals currently available, both fixed rates and variable rates, whether you are looking to purchase or remortgage.
+Our best buy tables above show you the mortgage deals currently available, both fixed rates and variable rates, whether you are looking to purchase or remortgage to a better deal.